Let’s asume that there is a team of developers working together on a project.

 TEXT, a text entry window is automatically available to enter text.

 DATETIME, a datechooser dialog pops up automatically.

 The following type declarations are possible:

-The DBM is meant to be: a replacement for an Spreadsheet to manage open issues within a group of people.
+The DBM is meant to be: a replacement for a spreadsheet to manage open issues within a group of people.